-The festive season is a time of family and friends but can also bring stressors of its own.
-Loneliness is a reality and during the festive season, many without family or a partner, or whom have family living abroad take strain.
-The lonelier you feel the less likely you are to include yourself in social events and relationships around you.
-It's a natural protective response but will leave you feeling worse
+The festive season is a great opportunity to spend time with family and friends, but it can also bring with it stresses of its own.
+For one, loneliness is a reality and during the festive season, many people who are without family or a partner, or whom have family living abroad can take strain.
+The lonelier one feels, the less likely you are to include yourself in social events and relationships around you.
+It's a natural protective response but could leave you feeling worse.
+Here's what you can do.